-The findings from the Census indicate that of the 541 health professional who completed this question, 38% (n=208) considered leaving the rural workforce in the past year.
+The findings from the Census indicate that of the 541 health professionals who completed this question, 38% (n=208) considered leaving the rural workforce in the past year.
 This suggests a significant retention challenge, potentially impacting healthcare service delivery in rural and regional areas.
-Factors such as Workload pressure, Work-life balance, Lower salaries and benefits and limited career advancement opportunities were contributed to this trend.
+Factors such as workload pressure, work-life balance, lower salaries and benefits and limited career advancement opportunities contributed to this trend.
 Addressing these concerns through targeted retention strategies such as improved incentives, career development programs, and enhanced workplace support will be crucial to maintaining a stable rural health workforce.